benjaminrose/ML-SN-Classifier/README.md

-# ML-SN-Classifier
-Machine-Learning Algorithm for Supernova Calssification
+# Supernova Identification with Random Forest (SNIRF)

-SNIRF.py performs photometric classification using a Random-Forest machine-learing algorithm.
+**SNIRF.py performs photometric classification using a Random-Forest machine-learing algorithm.
 It builds and tests the classifier using simulated data.
 The user can supply additional data files which will be classified by the code.
-The code saves the classifications in auxiliary text files.
+The code saves the classifications in auxiliary text files.**

 The package consists of 3 modules:
-SNIRF.py (builds and runs the classifier; outputs results) ML_globals.py (contains definitions of global constants and functions) ML_plots.py (optional plotting code that makes a variety of plots)
+- SNIRF.py (builds and runs the classifier; outputs results)
+- ML_globals.py (contains definitions of global constants and functions)
+- ML_plots.py (optional plotting code that makes a variety of plots)

 Many options are available.
-To get help:
+**To get help:
-python ./SNIRF.py -h  (standard argparse implementation)
+python ./SNIRF.py -h

-This gives the following output:
+:
 usage: SNIRF.py [-h] [--ft features [features ...]] [--nc n_cores]
                 [--eff Fix_eff [Fix_eff ...]] [--nclass NCLASS]
                 [--train TRAIN] [--train_format {txt,FITRES,csv}]